DEFRA/software-development-standards/guides/unmanaged_devices.md

 For this reason, only officially approved online resources should be accessed from unmanaged devices.

-In reality, any resource that you access for legitimate work is likely to be "offically approved", but you are responsible for all of your online activity and will be accountable for any incidents resulting from inappropriate access.
+In reality, any resource that you access for legitimate work is likely to be "officially approved", but you are responsible for all of your online activity and will be accountable for any incidents resulting from inappropriate access.